ifyyegwim/Breaking-into-DevOps/Project1.md

 sudo mysql

-*I set a password for the root user with the command below, using mysql_native_password as default authentication method.
-I'm defining this user's password as newpassword*
+*I set a password for the root user using mysql_native_password as default authentication method.
+I'm defining this user's password as newpassword.
+To do this, I ran the command below*

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'newpassword';